jbrehmer42/pp_evaluation/README.md

 - *case_functions.R*
 - *Data overview.txt*

-The data will be made publicly available...
+The forecast data of OEF-Italy can be requested from Marcus Herrmann (marcus.herrmann *at* unina.it)